lloydlegaspi/DFA-Based-Approach-for-Skill-Matching-in-Resume-Screening/README.md

 ## DFA-Based-Approach-for-Skill-Matching-in-Resume-Screening
 This project automates resume screening using a Deterministic Finite Automata (DFA)-based skill-matching algorithm.
-This will be run using streamlit as we use python and easy for making this prototype
+This will be run using streamlit as we use python and easy to make this prototype

-Any lapses of the app/prototype can be improved as this prototype will only serve as a guide and visualization of the research
+Any lapses in the app/prototype can be improved as this prototype will only serve as a guide and visualization of the research

 ## Features
-- **File Upload:** Handles file upload (PDF)
+- **File Upload:** Handles file upload (PDF), can handle multiple uploads
 - **Skill Matching:** Scans resumes and identifies required skills using DFA.
 - **Multi-pattern Detection:** Handles multiple skill patterns efficiently.
 - **Output Reports:** Generates a list of matched and missing skills for each resume.

-## Limitations of the Prototype
-- Simple Matching Logic: The current DFA checks for word-level matches, meaning skills that are not exact word matches (e.g., "Pythonic" or "Microsoft Word") may be overlooked.
-- PDF Text extraction may not be accurate as spaces, white spaces and other invisible characters may be detected